-Although tedious, bounds for the constants $C$ and $\alpha$ can in principle be obtained in explicit form.
-The result above may be compared to the same result of Theorem~\ref{thm:decay}, which depends on Assumptions~\ref{ass:sobolev}, \ref{ass:compactness}, \ref{ass:unimodal}, \ref{ass:norefresh}, and \ref{ass:polynomial-tail}.
+Bounds for the constants $C$ and $\alpha$ can, in principle, be obtained in explicit form although this requires a tedious effort.
+The result above may be compared to the same result of Theorem~\ref{thm:decay}, which depends on Assumptions~\ref{ass:sobolev}, \ref{ass:compactness}, \ref{ass:unimodal} and \ref{ass:polynomial-tail}.
 The above conditions are different from our conditions in several respects.
 Condition (iv) in the above theorem is stronger than our Assumption~\ref{ass:sobolev}, for example.
 Furthermore a strictly positive refreshment rate is required.
 On the other hand we require that $|U'(x)| \rightarrow \infty$ (Assumption~\ref{ass:compactness}), a zero refreshment rate and unimodal target distribution to obtain the explicit characterization of the eigenvalues.